skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/README.md

 #### PRI.
 Privacy and Private Dispersal

-Note: A Pattern Language in and of itself is not sufficent to accomplish the task in front of us.
+Note: A Pattern Language in and of itself is not sufficient to accomplish the task in front of us.
 One must move beyond the pattern language and create a form language and (re)generative processes that support the pattern language and can make the pattern language real in the living world.
-Thus we move beyond Book I to Book II Democratic Capitalism (The Form Language) and Book III Art (the generative perscription for implementing one instance of our goals).
+Thus we move beyond Book I to Book II Democratic Capitalism (The Form Language) and Book III Art (the generative prescription for implementing one instance of our goals).

 ##Todos: